rodri45l/exam2/README.md

 ## Setup
 First step would be to set the python name used.
-Makefile uses `PYTHON=python` as default. create a virtual enviroment using the command `make venv`, once created the user should initiate this virtual enviromentusing:
+Makefile uses `PYTHON=python` as default. create a virtual enviroment using the command `make venv`, once created the user should initiate this virtual enviroment using:
--`make venv`
-And then:

-- .venv/Scripts/activate (Windows)
+-. .venv/Scripts/activate (Windows)

-- .venv/bin/activate (linux/MacOS)
+-. .venv/bin/activate (linux/MacOS)

 Then once inside the virtual enviroment the user should install the required packages using `make install`